 The Making of Latex

 What is latex made of?
-The simplest answer: latex is rubber.
-Typically, it is composed of about fifty-five percent water and around forty percent rubber material.
+The simplest answer: latex is rubber, or rather, the precursor to vulcanized rubber.
+Typically, the composition of latex is roughly fifty-five percent water and around forty percent rubber material.

 Latex is the soft white substance found beneath the bark of a mature rubber tree.
 You may be surprised to think of latex as a natural material, given the strength and man-made feel of so many of its final applications, like tires, rubber gloves, and tennis shoes.